opentensor/developer-docs/docs/bittensor-rel-notes.md

 # Bittensor Release Notes

-The following are the release notes for Bittensor software:
+The following are the release notes for the Bittensor software:

 ## Release 7.0.0